Flexibility Key to Speeding the Build of a Duplicate Chemical Plant

 The entire project proceeded in this manner in stages, with final design and construction drawings completed before that phase of the project began.
 This allowed for an aggressive schedule where, for example, concrete could be poured in one area where everything was well defined, while conceptual design was continuing elsewhere.
 As a result, the detailed engineering was essentially complete within a year after completing the preliminary engineering.

 Matrix Technologies was able to seamlessly complete all of the multi-discipline engineering activities necessary for the successful completion of this project.
 Our Project Management team coordinated the efforts of our Civil, Structural, Architectural, Process, Piping, Mechanical, Electrical, Structural, and Automation disciplines to facilitate this aggressive construction schedule.

 Matrix Technologies is one of the largest independent process design, industrial automation, engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Scott Saneholtz, PE, Senior Manager Process Solutions Department.
+To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Jeremy Runk, Department Manager of the Process & Electrical Design Department.

 Learn More About:

 Oil, Gas & Chemical – Engineering Services